Highlands Trail Interpretive Kiosks & Other Signage

 University Signage Projects

-AMC also works with local universities to develop interpretive kiosks along the PHTN.
+AMC also works with local universities to develop interpretive kiosks along the Highlands Trail.
 In 2017, AMC partnered with Lehigh University to develop an interpretive sign about the geology found in Water Street Park, on the PHTN.
-In 2018 a kiosk was installed along the PHTN-Saucon Rail Trail at Landis Mill Road to discuss the unusual geology located there.
+In 2018 a kiosk was installed along the Saucon Rail Trail portion of the Highlands Trail at Landis Mill Road that interprets the unusual geology located there.
 In 2019, two pedestal signs were installed in Saucon Park in the City of Bethlehem discussing the park’s history and geology.
-If you would like to discuss a potential kiosk project along the PHTN, please contact Tricia McCloskey, AICP at email@example.com.
+If you would like to discuss a potential kiosk project along the Highlands Trail, please contact Tricia McCloskey, AICP at firstname.lastname@example.org.